eygul/erensblog/README.md

   py manage.py  createsuperuser
   ```

--Note #1: For Linux or MacOS, use "python manage.py" instead of "py manage.py".
+Note #1: For Linux or MacOS, use "python manage.py" instead of "py manage.py".

--Note #2: This project currently uses django-ckeditor package which is the CKEditor 4.
+Note #2: This project currently uses django-ckeditor package which is the CKEditor 4.
 It is currently outdated, and may cause problems.
 I am not responsible in any way for any use of this project, and you can change your rich-text editor to a better oneif you would like.
 It is also the reason why I will not be publishing this project live since I wanted to build this project to showcase my skills and not to use it in real life.